jmunixusers/presentations/containers/index.md

 ```

 - Container images have to be hosted by a registry, and Docker Hub remains a popular choice.
-- GitHub, the major clouds, Red Hat, etc all host their own registries.
+- GitHub, the major clouds, Red Hat, and others all host their own registries.
 - For added safety, you should consider including the registry prefix when downloading.
 - Beware of an image's origins, build process, and update schedule.
 There's a lot of garbage published on Docker Hub.